 Did you know tens of thousands of Florida’s high school seniors fail to complete the Free Application for Federal Student Aid (FAFSA), leaving behind over $100 million in Pell Grants each year?
 Luckily, school counselors, advisors, mentors and other college access professionals across the state are using data, implementing strategies, and setting goals to boost the number of students completing the FAFSA.
-Join Florida College Access Network (FCAN) for this webinar to learn more about approaches being used in Florida and other parts of the country to help make college affordable for students.
+In this webinar, Florida College Access Network (FCAN) outlined some of the approaches being used in Florida and other parts of the country to help make college affordable for students.

-One strategy you will hear about is student-level FAFSA completion data, which several school districts will be using for the first time this year.
-Lori Auxier, Director of Outreach Services at the Florida Department of Education’s Office of Student Financial Assistance, goes over the process for requesting such data from the state and how the data can be used at your local district and schools.
+One strategy covered here involves student-level FAFSA completion data, which several school districts began using for the first time in 2016.
+Lori Auxier, Director of Outreach Services at the Florida Department of Education’s Office of Student Financial Assistance, went over the process for requesting such data from the state and how the data can be used at your local district and schools.

-Join Troy Miller, FCAN’s Associate Director for Research and Policy, and a panel of experts for a discussion of what strategies and resources are available to help increase FAFSA completion rates in Florida.
+Troy Miller, FCAN’s Associate Director for Research and Policy, hosted a panel of experts for a discussion of what strategies and resources are available to help increase FAFSA completion rates in Florida.